24/7 Admissions | Call Now: (800) 939-6636

 • Decreased libido

-Adderall and Pregnancy
+Effects of Adderall On Pregnancy

 For some women, Adderall has been found to be a successful treatment for the negative symptoms that often come with menopause.
 It is common for women to be prescribed hormone replacement medications during menopause.
 Some women may not be able to take certain supplements due to health conditions.
 Also, some women simply do not receive the benefit from these medications.